Table of Contents

 You can even combine these two methods.
 Set a long-term goal connected to your ‘why’ and break it down into smaller individual steps, and then use the SMART method to plan how to achieve it.
 Are you working hard on yourself, but you can’t see the results?
 If this problem bothers you, find out more in our article You Don’t See Results from Diet and Hard Work at The Gym?
 We Will Tell You How to Succeed!

-3. Plan your training as an urgent meeting
+3. Plan the training as an urgent meeting

 Telling yourself that you will spend half an hour exercising every day, and hoping that some miracle will help it work, can be the same as betting on Euro Jackpot and hoping to win.
 It has certainly already happened to you, for example, when things didn’t work out just because you didn’t have any time constraints.
 That’s why it’s good to get to know yourself a little bit better.